nickvelloff/pubnub-gae-claw/README.md

-# Claw Google App Engine Python Application
+# Client, Server, Claw app flows

-This app is the central business and application logic layer for the claw.

 The general purpose of this app is to:

-* Manage client connections and queuing
-* Manage claw channels and overall controller

 The project uses the [Pubnub Python library](https://github.com/pubnub/pubnub-api/tree/master/python/) PubNub 3.3 Web Data Push Cloud-hosted API - PYTHON